 1:41 Lua Libraries

 Also, over the years, we have accumulated many Lua libraries designed specifically for OpenResty.

-OpenResty is essentially embedding LuaJIT (Just-In-Time compiler for LUA) into NGINX, and we have all the nonblocking IO abstractions that can help you build very complicated web applications.
+OpenResty is essentially embedding LuaJIT (the Just-In-Time compiler for LUA) into NGINX, and we have all the nonblocking I/O abstractions that can help you build very complicated web applications.

-These libraries provide many, many things, for example: MySQL clients and Prosquare SQL, MongoDB, RabbitMQ, and also Health Checker for NGINX Upstream.
+These libraries provide many, many things, for example: MySQL clients and Prosquare SQL, MongoDB, RabbitMQ, and also health checks to NGINX upstreams.
 We really appreciate our growing community.

 2:25 NGINX + LuaJIT

 OpenResty is essentially NGINX plus LuaJIT, but we also invented a lot of our own abstractions like light threads and timers, thanks to Lua’s co-routines support.

 So, the OpenResty world encourages the all-inclusive philosophy.
 Many of our users come from different open source communities like Ruby, Java, PHP, Node.js, and even Go.
 And Java, of course.

 NGINX consists of a very interesting place where you can do very interesting things in the middle, like between your backends and your customers.
 So, it’s possible for OpenResty users to use hybrid solutions.
 Many of the users combine OpenResty with more traditional technical stacks.

 3:31 Simple Small Fast Flexible